triggermesh/docs/docs/guides/installation-helm.md

 !!! info
     If you face any issues please let us know about it and create an [issue](https://github.com/triggermesh/triggermesh/issues/new)

-The command deploys the TriggerMesh opensource components in the default configuration.
+The command deploys the TriggerMesh open source components in the default configuration.
 Refer to the [configuration](#configuration) section for the complete list of parameters that can be specified to customize the deployment of the controller.

 ## Uninstalling the Chart